-In 2014, Digital Broadcasting Corporation Hong Kong Limited (DBC) installed free DAB+ car deck radios into more than 10,000 taxis and 5,000 public buses.
+In 2014, to expand digital radio penetration, Digital Broadcasting Corporation installed free DAB+ car deck radios into more than 10,000 taxis and 5,000 public buses.
 Further plans have been made to install free receivers in delivery vans.

 Four broadcasters are now broadcasting via DAB+ on Mux 11C (220.352 MHz) in VHF Band III.
 The regulator in Hong Kong is the Communications and Technology Branch under the Commerce and Economic Development Bureau.